tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 editing and running :ref:`notebook documents <notebook_document>`
 via a web browser.
-The *Jupyter Notebook App* can be executed on a local desktop requiring no internet access (like described in this document) or installed on a remote server and accessed through the internet.
+The *Jupyter Notebook App* can be executed on a local desktop requiring no internet access (as described in this document) or installed on a remote server and accessed through the internet.

 In addition to displaying/editing/running notebook documents,